qxj/my-config/emacsconf/README.md

 ### Repeat last command
 C-x z

-### Run a shell command and insert result into current buffer
-C-u M-!

 ### Send a region to a shell command
 - M-| => M-x shell-command-on-region
 - C-u M-| run and replace the region